 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCIs takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
-Significant differences in either the MCI or SQMCIs between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.
+The SQMCI_s takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
+Significant differences in either the MCI or SQMCI_s between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.

-This spring macroinvertebrate survey indicated that the diversion of the discharge of treated wastewater from the Eltham WWTP out of the stream to the Hawera WWTP more than two years earlier had resulted in an improvement in the macroinvertebrate community of the downstream site in the Mangawhero Stream.
+This spring macroinvertebrate survey indicated that the diversion of the discharge of treated wastewater from the Eltham WWTP out of the stream to the Hawera WWTP more than three years earlier had resulted in an improvement in the macroinvertebrate community of the downstream site in the Mangawhero Stream.
 Changes in the macroinvertebrate communities were recorded between the upstream 'control' site and the site nearly 3 km downstream of the original WWT Plant discharge outfall near the confluence with the Waingongoro River where improvements in aesthetic aspects of physicochemical water quality were also noticeable.
-As a result of diversion of the wastewater discharge out of the catchment, an improvement in MCI score was recorded and there was no microscopic evidence of 'heterotrophic growths' (which have often been associated with summer, warmer, low flow conditions).
+As a result of diversion of the wastewater discharge out of the catchment, an improvement in MCI score continued to be recorded and there was no microscopic evidence of 'heterotrophic growths' (which more often had been associated with summer, warmer, low flow conditions).
+Eighteen year temporal trends showed statistically significant stream/river health improvements at all sites, but more significantly at the two sites downstream of the WWTP outfall attributable to pipeline diversion of the wastewater discharge out of the catchment.

 The macroinvertebrate communities of the Mangawhero Stream contained relatively higher proportions of 'tolerant' taxa at the upper site, with numerical dominance by numbers of 'highly and moderately sensitive' taxa only at the downstream site when the community was comprised of a higher proportion of 'sensitive' taxa.
-Taxonomic richness (number of taxa) was moderate at the time of this spring survey coincident with thin to patchy periphyton mats, none to patchy filamentous algal cover, but no marginal weed growth.
+Taxonomic richness (number of taxa) was moderate at the time of this spring survey coincident with no or patchy periphyton mats, no or patchy filamentous algal cover, but some marginal weed growth.

-MCI scores indicated that the Mangawhero Stream communities were of 'fair' health upstream, and 'good' health at the downstream site, but relatively typical of the condition recorded in equivalent reaches of similar Taranaki streams, sourced outside the National Park and/or in lowland swamps.
+MCI scores indicated that the Mangawhero Stream communities were of 'poor' health upstream, and 'fair' health at the downstream site, but relatively typical of the condition recorded in equivalent reaches of similar Taranaki streams, sourced outside the National Park and/or in lowland swamps.

-The macroinvertebrate community found in the Waingongoro River below the Mangawhero Stream confluence showed similar SQMCIs and slightly lower MCI scores compared with the surveyed reach of the river (in association with Riverlands meatworks) above the confluence and an improvement on wastewater pre-diversion conditions; atypical of the trend found by many past surveys, but consistent with the removal of the Eltham WWTP wastewater discharge from the Mangawhero Stream.
+The macroinvertebrate community found in the Waingongoro River below the Mangawhero Stream confluence showed very similar SQMCI_s and equivalent MCI scores compared with the surveyed reach of the river (in association with Riverlands meatworks) above the confluence and an improvement on wastewater pre-diversion conditions; atypical of the trend found by many past surveys, but consistent with the removal of the Eltham WWTP wastewater discharge from the Mangawhero Stream.